rpsychologist/PubMed/PubMedXML/README.md

   try(pubmed_get(query, file = "fctc"))
 ```

-This will return the raw data to the `pubmed_fctc` folder, along with a download log `pubmed_fctc.log` that contains the full PubMed query.
+This will download XML records to the `pubmed_fctc` folder, along with the `pubmed_fctc.log` file that contains the initial PubMed query and various additional download details.

-Adding the `list = TRUE` runs through some aggregation functions and returns a list of data details, which can take some time to complete:
+Adding the `list = TRUE` runs through some aggregation functions and returns a list of data details, which can take quite some time to complete if you are scraping hundreds of files:

 * `date` — timestamp
 * `search` — the initial search string